evaportelance/HEC-NLP/README.md

 ## Acknowledgement

- Some of the files in this repo were heavily inspired or taken from [Chris Potts's Stanford NLU course repo](https://github.com/cgpotts/cs224u/tree/main), a course I took as a graduate student myself and thoroughly enjoyed!
+ Some of the exercise files in this repo were heavily inspired or taken from [Chris Potts's Stanford NLU course repo](https://github.com/cgpotts/cs224u/tree/main), a course I took as a graduate student myself and thoroughly enjoyed!
+Many of the course slides are also based on Dan Jurafsky's.